 Pro Tip: Zinsser Cover Stain is white, but you can tint it by adding up to 12ml of universal colourant per litre.

 The natural finish of Everbuild is matt white, but you can easily over-paint it.
-It dries in fifteen minutes, so if you need a second coat, you don’t have to wait long.
+It dries in fifteen minutes, so you don’t have to wait long if you need a second coat.

-Pro Tip: If you want to overcoat with a solvent-based paint, you should apply a water-based primer first to ensure compatibility with the Everbuild Stain Block.
+Pro Tip: If you want to overcoat with solvent-based paint, apply a water-based primer first to ensure compatibility with the Everbuild Stain Block.

 The unique aerosol formula of Everbuild makes it easy to apply to most surfaces, but beware, the paint droplets are heavily loaded with pigment.
 So when painting a ceiling, gravity takes over, and much of it will end up on the floor.
 Dust covers are essential with this spray!